hannahburgess13/credit-risk-classification/README.md

 # credit-risk-classification

-# Background
+## Overview of the Analysis

-In this Challenge, you’ll use various techniques to train and evaluate a model based on loan risk.
-You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
+In this Challenge, I used various techniques to train and evaluate a model based on loan risk.
+A dataset was used from historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers for healthy and high risk loans.

-# Instructions
-The instructions for this Challenge are divided into the following subsections:

-# Split the Data into Training and Testing Sets

-Create a Logistic Regression Model with the Original Data

-Write a Credit Risk Analysis Report

-Split the Data into Training and Testing Sets
+- to start, the data was split into training and testing sets.
-Open the starter code notebook and use it to complete the following steps:

-Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.

-Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.
+  - ths included changing lending_data.csv into a pandas dataframe, and then spliting the "loan_status" colum from the remaining columns.

-# Create a Logistic Regression Model with the Original Data

-Use your knowledge of logistic regression to complete the following steps:

-Fit a logistic regression model by using the training data (X_train and y_train).
+- a logistic regression model was then created

-Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.

-Evaluate the model’s performance by doing the following:

-  - Generate a confusion matrix.
+  - predictions were made from the training data, and then tested the model's performance by creating a confusion matrix.
-  - Print the classification report.

-Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?
+## Results

+* Machine Learning Model 1:
+  * The logistic regression model does a good job of prediciting healthy and high risk loans.
+From the chart, we can see that the model was able to predict a healthy loan with 100% precision, and 85% precision for high risk loans.
+We can also see that overall, this model has 99% accuracy when prediciting such factors.

+* Machine Learning Model 2:
+  * The logistic regression model works well with this oversampled data, as the results yeild a balance accuracy score of 0.99, showing a 99% accuracy for both healthy and high risk loans, as well as 99% precision.

+## Summary

+Overall, both models did very well in predicting a healthy or high risk loan.
+However, through the results, machine learning model 2 had a higher probability of accurately and precisely predicitng the outcome.
+This being said, model 1 had an 85% precision for high risk loans, which is useful and could yield mostly correct results.
+Both models can predict seemingly accurate results, but I would most likely recomment model 2 for its higher accuracy rate.